Difference between MANOVA and ANOVA

 Differences between ANOVA and MANOVA

 ANOVA and MANOVA are two of the most extensively used statistical measures that are helpful for analysing relationship between the variables in a data set.
-There are several differences between the ANOVA and MANOV test for which the researchers try to sort the gathered data and choose the best method for conducting the statistical test.
+There are several differences between the ANOVA and MANOV test for which the researchers try to sort the gathered data and choose the best method for conducting the statistical tests and issues.
 ANOVA mainly checks the differences between the means of two samples/ populations while MANOVA checks for the differences between multiple sample/populations.
 MANOVA uses covariance-variance relationship of considering more than one dependent variable.
 Where the ANOVA test can be conducted, where there is only on dependent variables, but the numbers of independent variables may vary as per the data set.
 The MANOVA test is helpful where there is more than one dependent variables, and the researchers can analyse and assess the differences but the independent variables an analyse its impacts on dependent variables in the data set.

 Hence, ANOVA concerns about two variables, while MANOVA concerns the differences in multiple variables simultaneously.
 ANOVA hereby helps to compare two means at the same time, but can only include one dependent variable in the analysis.
 On the other hand, MANOVA can determine the relationship between multiple variables concurrently.
 ANOVA decomposes the total sum of squares T into different group sum of squares B ad within the Group sum of squares W, so that T= B + W. it calculates F= B/ W ration, which main follows the F distribution.
 The result indicates that; vary small P value of F statistics leads to rejection of Null hypothesis. on the other hand, MANOVA decomposes the total scatter matrix T into between group scatter matrix B and within group scatter matrix W, so that T= B + W. if the P value of the matrix insignificant, the null hypothesis will be rejected and alternative hypothesis being accepted.
 As per the data set, the researchers can chose the statistical measure to evaluate the significance of the data and analyse variance and internal means.